If you know how to write a great office manager resume you can be called a clever job applicant.

 Choose the Right Resume Description

-In order to capture the interest of employers, you have to present a convincing and interesting resume.
+To capture the interest of employers, you have to present a convincing and interesting resume.

 Your resume is your marketing tool.
 You should show confidence in your skills.